shivakumarbdoddamani/StackOverflow/README.md

 Follow the steps to run the code in ios.

-Step 1: Clone the project from github repo.&nbsp;
+Step 1: Clone the project from github repo.<br />

-Step 2: Open it in any code editor (I prefer VS code).&nbsp; Step 3: Install node_modules by running npm install command in terminal. &nbsp; Step 4: Open the XCode project of your app, located on ios/StackOverflow.xcworkspace.
-Then, you can achieve this by connecting the iPhone on your Mac computer, and simply build/run the app on the iPhone real device by using XCode. &nbsp;
+Step 2: Open it in any code editor (I prefer VS code).<br />

+Step 3: Install node_modules by running npm install command in terminal.<br />

+Step 4: Open the XCode project of your app, located on ios/StackOverflow.xcworkspace.
+Then, you can achieve this by connecting the iPhone on your Mac computer, and simply build/run the app on the iPhone real device by using XCode.<br />

 Step 5: Or you can go back to the code editor and try to run your app again using